Bone Spurs

 Bone spurs are known formally as “osteophytes” (“osteo” = bone; “phyte” = a growth).
-Bone spurs are a prominent bone formation that develop in response to some specific stress or stimulus that causes bone cells (osteoblasts) to form excessive bone.
+They are a prominent bone formation that develop in response to some specific stress or stimulus that causes bone cells (osteoblasts) to form excessive bone.
+Bone spurs of the foot are common -as are bone spurs of the ankle.
 Not all bone spurs cause pain, and bone spurs are not a disease on their own.
 Many bone spurs are just findings on an x-ray.
-However, some bone spurs can occur along with pain.
+However, some bone spurs are associated with pain.

-Bone spurs occur either because of: 1) repetitive traction (pulling) or 2) due to underlying degenerative arthritis in the surrounding joint.
+Bone spurs affecting the foot or ankle occur either because of: 1) repetitive traction (pulling) or 2) due to underlying degenerative arthritis in the surrounding joint.
 In both instances localized bone growths are stimulated to form, albeit for slightly different reasons.

 Repetitive traction means that something is pulling over and over again.
 When a structure pulls on an edge of a bone, a traction spur may form over time.
-Examples of this phenomenon include insertional Achilles tendonitis due to the repetitive pull of the Achilles tendon, or anterior ankle bone spurs that often form in soccer players due to what is believed to be the repetitive loading of the ankle joint capsule when they kick a soccer ball.
-Any increased repetitive loading (ex. with increased weight) combined with a tendency to form new bone (ex. with aging) will predispose a bone spur to form, in some patients.
+Examples of this phenomenon include insertional Achilles tendonitis due to the repetitive pull of the Achilles tendon.
+Another example are bone spurs of the ankle that often form in soccer players due to what is believed to be the repetitive loading of the ankle joint capsule when they kick a soccer ball.
+Any increased repetitive loading (ex. with increased weight) combined with a tendency to form new bone (ex. with aging) will predispose a bone spur to for.
 It is interesting that other patients may have the same stresses, but develop no bone spurs.

 Associated degenerative joint arthritis can also lead to the formation of bone spurs associated with that joint.
 The increased cellular activity that occurs when a joint has lost some or all of its protective cartilage will often lead to bony prominences associated with both sides of the joint.
-This is commonly seen in ankle arthritis, hallux rigidus, or any joint with significant degenerative arthritis (osteoarthritis).
+This is commonly seen in ankle arthritis, hallux rigidus, midfoot arthritis, or any joint in the foot or ankle with significant degenerative arthritis (osteoarthritis).

 Bone spurs can occur anywhere in the foot where tendons or joint capsules are repetitively loaded or stressed – or associated with any joint that has arthritis or is inflamed.
 Some common areas where bones spurs form in the foot include: